rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ### Install Flatpak

 I am going to be using the Nala package manager in the instructions.
-If you haven't installed Nala yet, substitute `apt` for `nala.
+If you haven't installed Nala yet, substitute `apt` for `nala`.
 Open a terminal (ctrl+alt+t) and run the following commands:

 ```bash
 sudo nala update